nsnam/ns-3-dev-git/src/wifi/doc/source/wifi-user.rst

 ::

   Ptr<WifiPhy> wifiPhy = ...;
-  wifiPhy->SetAttribute ("ChannelNumber", UintegerValue (1321));
+  wifiPhy->SetAttribute ("ChannelSettings", StringValue ("{1321, 20, BAND_5GHZ, 0}"));

-The known channel numbers are defined in the implementation file ``src/wifi/model/wifi-phy.cc``.
+The known channel numbers are defined in the implementation file ``src/wifi/model/wifi-phy-operating-channel.cc``.
 Of course, this file may be edited by users to extend to additional channel numbers.
-Below, we describe how new channel numbers may be defined dynamically at run-time.

 If a known channel number is configured against an incorrect value of the WifiPhyStandard, the simulator will exit with an error; for instance,